 As you have guessed by the name, Tracheitis directly involves the trachea.
-The trachea, also called the windpipe, is a part of both the human and canine anatomy.
-Essentially, it is a tube that connects the throat to the lungs and contains small rings of cartilage.
+The trachea also called the windpipe, is a part of both the human and canine anatomy.
+Essentially, it is a tube that connects the throat to the lungs and contains small cartilage rings.
 When the trachea is agitated or inflamed in some way, it can cause health issues such as prolonged coughing and inflammation.
 The trachea can become inflamed and damaged due to constant barking or some kind of infection.

 Causes of Tracheitis:

 - Excessive Barking